faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - Where is the problem on the thing?
 - WHERE IS NOT
   - Where could the thing be when we should have seen the problem but did not?
-  - Where could be problem be on the thing but isn't?
+  - Where could the problem be on the thing but isn't?
 - WHEN IS
   - When was the problem first noticed?
   - When has the problem been seen again?